Standards Compliance

 Overview

 Section titled “Overview”dotsecenv aligns with several NIST and IETF standards for cryptographic operations.
-This page documents:
+This page documents two groups.

-Compliance Standards — specify how to use cryptographic primitives securely:
+Compliance standards (how to use cryptographic primitives securely):

 FIPS 140-3: Cryptographic Module

-Section titled “FIPS 140-3: Cryptographic Module”FIPS 140-3 defines security requirements for cryptographic modules. dotsecenv leverages Go’s native FIPS 140-3 cryptographic module, introduced in Go 1.24.
+Section titled “FIPS 140-3: Cryptographic Module”FIPS 140-3 defines security requirements for cryptographic modules. dotsecenv uses Go’s native FIPS 140-3 cryptographic module, introduced in Go 1.24.

 CAVP Validation